2011 WISCONSIN ACT

 (q) "Tubing" means sliding down a prepared course on inflatable tubes, minibobs, or comparable devices.

-(2) Conditions and risks of snow sports.
 For purposes of this section, conditions and risks consist of all of the following:

 (a) Changes in weather or visibility.